 MerchantGenius scans continuously, with recent store additions visible in the archive.
 The exact update frequency and detection latency are not publicly documented.

-StoreLister commits to 1,000+ daily store updates and provides daily email notifications with new discoveries.
+StoreLister processes thousands of store updates daily and provides email notifications with new discoveries.
 The update pipeline is a core part of the product promise.

 Which Tool Fits Your Workflow?